cloudeteer/m365-exporter/README.md

 ### MS Graph Permissions

-The exporter requires the following permissions to be set in the Azure AD app registration as Application permissions:
+The exporter requires the following permissions to be set in the Entra ID app registration as Application permissions:

 - DeviceManagementConfiguration.Read.All
 - DeviceManagementManagedDevices.Read.All